umee-network/docs/docs/overview/risk-parameters/README.md

 ### max_collateral_share

-The “max_collateral_value” parameter determines the max percentage of a token’s total collateral value compared to the total collateral value on the Umee platform.
+The “max_collateral_value” parameter determines the max percentage of a token’s total collateral value compared to the total collateral value on the UX platform.
 It acts as risk control, limiting the risk exposure to any specific tokens used as collateral.

 This parameter is influenced by three factors:

-- The specific token’s total collateral value on Umee
+- The specific token’s total collateral value on UX
 - The overall collateral value on the platform
 - Price fluctuation of all the collateral assets